hansfbaier/adat-usb2-audio-interface/README.md

 * Has a hardware roundtrip latency (USB out -> ADAT out -> cable -> ADAT in -> USB in) of 2-3 USB2 microframes which is about 0.25ms to 0.375 ms
 * Both headphone DACs on the board work now.
 In two channel mode, they are both wired to channels 0/1.
-  In 32 channel mode DAC1 is wired to channels 0/1 and DAC2 to channels 2/3
+  In 36 channel mode DAC1 is wired to channels 0/1 and DAC2 to channels 2/3
 * Both USB PHYs now are operational.
-USB1 has access to all ADAT I/Os.
+USB1 has access to all 32 ADAT I/Os and has 4 extra channels to/from USB2.
   USB2 enumerates as a 4-channel sound card which sends/receives audio to/from USB1
+* Currently only sending audio from USB2 -> USB1 works.
+The other direction is work in progress.

 ## Hardware
 The current board design is a custom development board,